Bold Bean Co

 2 garlic cloves, finely chopped

-A small bunch (roughly 10g) fresh dill, finely chopped
+A small bunch (roughly 10g) fresh dill, roughly chopped

 150g soft goats cheese